-Davis Bridge provides undergraduates with hands-on, culturally sensitive teaching experience with low income students in the Latino community.
-Davis Bridge partners with our Chicana/o Studies to provide free tutoring through after-school homework clubs staffed by UC Davis students who provide superb academic support and are excellent role models for the younger students.
+Davis Bridge gives you hands-on teaching experience with low-income students in the Latino community.
+After-school homework clubs staffed by UC Davis students provide free tutoring, academic support and mentoring for Latinx youth.

 UC Davis’ ArtsBridge brings your passion for creativity to K-12 classrooms in Yolo and Sacramento counties.
 As an ArtsBridge scholar, you will collaborate with teachers to develop lessons that teaches students about art, dance, music and theater.

 Nearly a dozen student-run community health clinics in the surrounding area provide service learning opportunities — whether your interests are in health care, social work or legal aid.
 These weekend clinics provide culturally sensitive, free health care in a respectful environment.
 They also give undergraduates the chance to work alongside UC Davis medical students and learn about the challenges and rewards of patient care.